thomassuedbroecker/example-jmeter-functional-performance-test/README.md

 # Example `JMeter` functional performance test plan

 This project contains an `example functional performance test` using [`JMeter`](https://jmeter.apache.org/).
 These are the main sections of the project.
+You can use this project as a starting point and optimize it.

 1. [Installation of JMeter](/documentation/01-installation.md)
 2. [Structure of the `Test Plan` and its elements in JMeter for the `example functional performance test`.](/documentation/02-basic-structure-of-JMeter.md)